 Less than a one-hour drive south of Lisbon, the town of Sesimbra is a gateway to some fabulous dive sites, including the wreck of a 170m-long Nigerian cargo ship, suitable for experienced divers, and plenty of rich sea life along the coast.
 It also has rock and cave formations.
 A highly recommended operator in the area is Anthia Diving Center.

 If you really want to make the most of a diving holiday to Portugal, consider heading out on a liveaboard.
 Subnauta offers one-, two- and three-day liveaboard trips on the 18m catamaran Xu-Nauta.
 These sail from the Marina de Portimão in Praia da Rocha and take in coral reefs and wrecks (including a visit to the Ocean Revival Underwater Park) along the western coast of the Algarve.
-Trips include full board and anywhere from three dives (one-day trip) to five dives (for the two-day itineray) to eight dives (for the three-day trip).
-One/two/three-day liveaboard, including dives costs €130/260/365.
+Trips include full board and anywhere from three dives (one-day trip) to five dives (for the two-day itinerary) to eight dives (for the three-day trip).
+One-two-three-day liveaboard, including dives, costs €130/260/365.

 Portugal is a golf mecca, and its championship courses are famous for their rolling greens and ocean vistas.
 Although many courses are frequented mainly by club members and local property owners, anyone with a handicap certificate can play here.
 Greens fees run from €40 to over €120 per round.